frippz/frippz.se/_posts/2015-02-26-tags-elements-and-attributes.markdown

 ## Don't be *that* guy

-My former colleague is ever so courteous in his ageing post on the subject:
+My former colleague is ever so courteous in his post on the subject:

 >You may call this nitpicking, but I don’t think it is.
 Sure, most of the time people will understand what you mean even if you call everything a “tag”.
 But by using the correct terminology you reduce the risk of being misunderstood, and you will sound more professional, so you really have nothing to lose by learning the difference.
 >